SunnyKatyara/Roling-Panda/README.md

-# Tutorial IROS 2018
-IROS 2018 Software Tutorial for XBotControl: refer to https://github.com/ADVRHumanoids/XBotControl for the software infrastructure.

 ## Where to start?

 First of all you should follow the instruction here: https://github.com/ADVRHumanoids/XBotControl#install to install the latest version of XBotControl on your machine.